VictorOlea/vue-bento-app/src/docs/commit-log.md

 ---

+## fix(types): add shim for CSS Modules and ensure TS config includes it

+Adds type declaration for \*.module.css files to fix import errors in strict TS mode.
+Also ensures the src/types directory is included in tsconfig.app.json.

+---

 ## chore(test): comment unused sectionStyle in BentoTestDesign to fix build error

 Keeps the BentoTestDesign.vue component for reference purposes, but comments out the unused sectionStyle variable to prevent TypeScript build failure on Netlify.